1UXDev/notebook/backend/typescript.md

 **The general process**
 1. Install Typscript & set up Typescript environment
-2. write code in .ts files
+2. write your code in .ts files
 3. code is interpreted (with React in the Background): the generated js file looks normal, but the resulting js can now only use the "legal" ways we defined in the typescript file
 4. run via `tsc index.ts` to see output in console
 5. Result: Single JS-file where everyhting is inside